Video Editing Glossary

 Compression is a measurement of how densely-packed your videos are after being saved.
 Heavy compression can produce a higher quality finished movie, but it will take a lot longer to complete rendering.
 Compression also measures how much drive space your video will take up.
 Higher quality = bigger file size.

 Fades are types of transition that involve making the scene fade in or out of view.
-Fades make use of many different creative methods to make video images disappear.
+Fades make use of many creative methods to make video images disappear.
 Fades also play an important role in audio editing.
 Imagine that you're listening to your favorite song.
 It's nearing the end of the song and the sound levels gradually drop away until all is silent.
 That's a fade!

 Formats: digital video files can be saved in a variety of formats depending on the camera used to create them.
 Although every video format accomplishes the same thing (letting you save/store video data) each one is slightly different.
 Some feature high resolutions while others; stronger compression and so on.
 As you begin to make your own videos, try rendering them in different formats to explore the differences.
 Some of the more commonly used formats that you will want to familiarize yourself with include .avi, .flv, .mkv, .mp4 and .wmv.